danlawinc/smartconnectsdk-ios-sample-app/README.md

     }
 ```

-# Read UDP Events
+# UDP Events

-App cannot request/register or unregister for UDP events.
+App cannot register or unregister for UDP events.
 DataLogger will send UDP events if it has any Data packet in its memory<br />

 Get instance of Bleap Interface